Tamaraw

 The tamaraw or Mindoro dwarf buffalo (Bubalus mindorensis) is a small buffalo belonging to the family Bovidae.
 It is endemic to the island of Mindoro in the Philippines, and is the only endemic Philippine bovine.
-It is believed, however, to have once also thrived on the larger island of Luzon.
-The tamaraw was originally found all over Mindoro, from sea level up to the mountains (2000 m above sea level), but because of human habitation, hunting, and logging, it is now restricted to only a few remote grassy plains and is now a critically endangered species.
+It is believed, however, to have once also lived on the nearby island of Luzon.
+The tamaraw was originally found throughout Mindoro, from the coast to over 2000 metres above sea level in the mountains, but because of hunting and habitat loss, it is now restricted to a few remote grassy plains and is a critically endangered species.